Alaska Diminished Value Claims

 01

-Alaska allows two years from the date of the accident to pursue a diminished value claim.
+Alaska gives you two years from the date of the accident to pursue a diminished value claim.

 02

-Diminished value is recoverable when another driver is at fault, and you can file against the at-fault party’s insurance.
+Diminished value is recoverable when another driver caused the accident, and the claim is filed against that driver's liability insurance.

 03